-A long-running hoax claims that drivers who flash their headlights at a car driving without its lights on may prompt a carload of "Bloods" gang members to chase and kill them as part of a gang initiation.
+A long-running hoax claims that drivers who flash their headlights at a car driving without its lights on may prompt a carload of gang members to chase and kill them as part of a gang initiation.

 Although it is believed this hoax has it origins as early as the 1980’s, the first time it gained wide attention was back in 1993 when it circulated via fax.
 This fax warned of “initiation weekend” which was supposed to occur on September 25-26 of that year.

 The faxes announced “Blood Initiation Weekend” and indicated that potential gang members are supposed to drive around with their lights off.
 To be accepted into a gang, these drivers are supposed to shoot and kill everyone in the first car that does a courtesy flash to warn them that their lights are off.

-Copies of the bogus fax were also handed out at banks and hospitals by well-intended workers.
-Radio stations also issued warnings.
+Copies of the bogus warning were handed out at banks and hospitals by well-intended workers.
+Some radio stations also issued warnings to listeners.
 Police departments in dozens of states fielded calls from concerned citizens.

 Despite attempts by authorities to calm public concerns by flatly stating it was a hoax, the rumor continued to spread quickly between August and September of that year.
 When the designated “initiation weekend” resulted in no incidents described in the warning, one might have assumed that the hoax was finished.